Alan Wakeimplies that the Dark Presence is one of these; trapped under Cauldron Lake and waiting for someone to set it free...

 The end of the Sea questline has you face one of two elder gods of the Mer-Kin: Shub-Jigguwat, the Elder God of Violence (who resembles a giant suit of animated armor super-charged with electricity), and Yog-Urt, the Elder Goddess of Hate (who resembles a giant floating ball of flesh with a huge mouth whose inside is a void emptier than the vacuum of space).

-Dark Matter is an immensely powerful, formless being of evil that corrupts all it touches and is completely invincible, except to special weapons.
+Dark Matter is an immensely powerful, formless Hive Mind that is capable of possessing an entire planet's inhabitants.
 Further, judging by how often it's reappeared, it appears to be impossible to permanently destroy and can only be temporarily defeated.
 It's even creepier when considering the setting.
 Thankfully, it's also far more defeatable than most major abominations.
 This is compounded in Kirby: Planet Robobot, where a flawed clone of Dark Matter is created by the supercomputer Star Dream.
 Not only is it stated that trying to comprehend Dark Matter's form required essentially all of its computing power, it still can only create the swordsman form instead of Dark Matter's true form.

 DarthNihilus, who Was Once a Man but, through sheer hatred and hunger, became effectively a vampire feeding off of Force energy, wiping out (nearly) all life on at least one planet by his sheer presence, and it is implied that he would eventually grow in power to the point where he could kill everything.